-Trump 'tried to sack Russia inquiry chief'
+Trump denies trying to fire Mueller

 - Why attacks on Mueller are mounting

+Mr McGahn spent years working to loosen restrictions on campaign donations and served on the Federal Election Commission (FEC) before joining Mr Trump's campaign.
+Democrats on the body accused him of undermining the FEC's enforcement activities.

+During the campaign, Mr McGahn fought a series of legal battles, including defeating a bid to keep Mr Trump off the New Hampshire ballot on procedural grounds.

-The special counsel learned of his near-dismissal in recent months, while his team interviewed past and present White House officials, the New York Times reports.
+Special Counsel Mueller learned of his near-dismissal in recent months, while his team interviewed past and present White House officials, the New York Times reports.

-As speculation mounted that Mr Mueller could be building an obstruction case against the president, Mr Trump allegedly argued that he had three conflicts of interest that should stop him heading the inquiry.
+As speculation mounted that Mr Mueller could be building an obstruction case against the president, Mr Trump allegedly argued that the special counsel had three conflicts of interest that should stop him heading the inquiry.

 These were said to be:

-- That Mr Mueller abandoned his membership of the Trump National Golf Club in Sterling, Virginia in 2011, over a fee dispute.
+- That Mr Mueller abandoned his membership of the Trump National Golf Club in Sterling, Virginia in 2011, over a fee dispute

-- That Mr Mueller could not be impartial as he had worked for a law firm that previously acted for Jared Kushner, the president's son-in-law.
+- That Mr Mueller could not be impartial as he had worked for a law firm that previously acted for Jared Kushner, the president's son-in-law

-The White House did not immediately comment on the New York Times report, which cited four unnamed sources.
+The White House cited four unnamed sources.
 A later story in the Washington Post cited two people familiar with the episode.

-US news outlets had hinted in December that the president might fire the special counsel.
+Hints have continued in US media, including this December, that the president might fire the special counsel.
 His opponents in the Democratic party would see any such move as a bid to stifle justice, and it could trigger an effort to impeach Mr Trump.

+However, Mr Trump in December denied that he was planning to fire Mr Mueller.

+In June, a friend of Mr Trump told US media the president was considering removing Mr Mueller, but White House officials publicly rejected his claims.

 In response to the latest reports, Senator Mark Warner, the Democratic vice-chairman of the Senate intelligence committee, warned that "firing the special counsel is a red line that the president cannot cross".

-"Any attempt to remove the Special Counsel, pardon key witnesses, or otherwise interfere in the investigation, would be a gross abuse of power," he said.
+"Any attempt to remove the special counsel, pardon key witnesses or otherwise interfere in the investigation would be a gross abuse of power," he said.

 Mr Trump said on Wednesday that he was willing to be questioned under oath by the Mueller inquiry.